NoJPA-LESS-IS-MORE/advanced-nojpa/README.md

 - n..n with manual aux table

 ### Table and field names
-- shot in the foot with sql priv words !!!
+- shot in the foot with sql keywords

 ## Solr documents
 - flat documents